-There are a range of referral options for people experiencing perinatal mental health challenges, including counselling services, community-based and clinical care options like parent-infant mental health and parenting services.
+There are a range of referral options for people experiencing perinatal mental health challenges, including counselling services, community-based services, and clinical care options like parent-infant mental health and parenting services.

 All expecting and new parents need and deserve access to mental health and wellbeing support during the perinatal period.
 Ideally, each parents’ community of care includes personal supports (e.g. family and friends) plus a range of healthcare providers supporting all aspects of mental health and wellbeing.